thosgood/this-weeks-finds/markdown/51-100/week098.md

 Now since these are classical solutions - no quantum theory in sight! - there is no problem with understanding what they do as time passes.
-We can solve Einstein\'s equation and get a 4-metric, a metric on spacetime.
+We can solve Einstein's equation and get a 4-metric, a metric on spacetime.
 The 4-dimensional picture is as follows: given any surface Σ embedded in spacetime, I get solutions for which the 4-metric vanishes outside a neighborhood of Σ. Inside this neighborhood, the 4-metric is zero in the two directions tangent to Σ but nondegenerate in the two transverse directions.
-In the 4-geometry defined by one of these solutions, the area of a typical surface Σ\' intersecting Σ in some isolated points is a sum of contributions from the points where Σ and Σ\' intersect.
+In the 4-geometry defined by one of these solutions, the area of a typical surface Σ' intersecting Σ in some isolated points is a sum of contributions from the points where Σ and Σ' intersect.

 The solutions I study are inspired by the work of Mike Reisenberger, who studied a solution for which the metric vanishes outside a neighborhood of a sphere embedded in R\^4.
 I consider more general surfaces embedded in more general 4-manifolds, so I need to worry a lot more about topological issues.
-Also, I allow the possibility of a nonzero cosmological constant (this being a parameter in Einstein\'s equation that determines the energy density of the vacuum).
+Also, I allow the possibility of a nonzero cosmological constant (this being a parameter in Einstein's equation that determines the energy density of the vacuum).
 A lot of the most interesting stuff happens for nonzero cosmological constant, and this case actually helps one understand the case of vanishing cosmological